 The biggest shopping days of the year are Black Friday (the day after Thanksgiving) and Cyber Monday (the Monday after Black Friday.)

-So with that in mind, if you dare to take on these shopping days, you’ll want to scour the sale ads.
+With that in mind, if you dare to take on these shopping days, you’ll have to scour the sale ads.
 Often, many websites will give snippets of certain sales that are coming out on Black Friday.
-Which means you have more time to prepare and decide which stores you want to camp in front of at 2 am.
+This means you have more time to prepare and decide which stores you want to camp in front of at 2 am.

 Honestly, I’m not a Black Friday shopper.
 I worked at the mall for a year in college and that pretty well killed any shopping desires I might have ever had.

 However, there are some people that really love shopping on this day.
 So for them, prepping for where you are going and which sales you really want in on definitely starts with doing your homework.
 The same rules apply for Cyber Monday because a lot of websites crash because of the amount of traffic.